maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 1. If no widget_location_id is provided, the container's location generator creates one
 2. If a widget_location_id is provided but already exists in that location:
-   - The system will increment the ID until finding an available one
-   - For example, if IDs [0,1,2,3] exist and you try to register with ID "3"
-   - The system will try "4" and use that if available
+   - For registration: An error is raised
+   - For container updates: A new ID is generated

 ### ID Collisions

 The system handles potential collisions:
 - For unique_ids: The global generator ensures no collisions by tracking all used IDs
 - For widget_location_ids: Each container location maintains its own set of used IDs
-- When attempting to register an ID that already exists, the system increments until finding an available ID
+- When attempting to register a widget with an ID that already exists in a location, an error is raised
+- When updating a container and a collision occurs, a new widget_location_id is generated

 ### Container Updates

 When updating a widget's container:
 1. The old container's location generator removes the widget_location_id
-2. The new container's location generator registers or generates a new widget_location_id
+2. The new container's location generator either uses the same widget_location_id or generates a new one if there's a collision
 3. All container references and location paths are updated automatically

 ### Multiple Projects Support